vjelic/TheRock-glog-fork/experimental/rockbuilder/README.md

 # RockBuilder

-RockBuilder provides a configuration file based way of building one or multiple projects external projects on top of the existing ROCM installation.
+RockBuilder provides a configuration file based way of building one or multiple external projects on top of the existing ROCM core installation.

 Project can be application, library or some other buildable or installable entity.

 ## List of applications build

-At the moment RockBuilder will build following applications:
+At the moment RockBuilder will build following applications for linux and windows
 - pytorch
 - pytorch vision
 - pytorch audio
-- torch migraphx
+- torch migraphx (linux only)

 Full list of applications build is defined the project list configuration file projects/core_apps.pcfg.